 Access : access to the car park to The Wave is from US89.
 From the Glen Canyon Dam, take US89 north for 33 miles.
 Take the track (easy) to the left just after the sign "House Rock Valley".
 Attention this track is quite easy to miss because it is in a long curve of US89.
 Follow this track, named House Rock Valley Road for 8.3 miles to the parking on the right side of the road.
 You can also arrive from Kanab.
 From the building of the BLM in Kanab, take US 89 South for 37.5 miles and turn right on the House Rock Valley Road.

 Section Cottonwood Cove

 The access to the site is done by a sandy trail but it is not very long.
 Then, free to walk around as you wish.
 There is no trail.
 A GPS is useful in order not to get lost.
-For our part, we made a kind of loop of 4,2 miles and we had a very good overview of the place.
+For our part, in september 2017, we made a kind of loop of 4,2 miles and we had a very good overview of the place.
 In april 2022, we hiked about 3 miles.